mtlynch/mtlynch.io/content/posts/digitizing/index.md

 ### Surrendering to digitization professionals

-Jump forward to 2018.
-I had dragged these videotapes to different apartments, and I was preparing to move from New York City to Massachusetts.
+Fast forward to 2018.
+I had dragged these videotapes to two different apartments, and I was preparing to move from New York City to Massachusetts.
 I couldn't justify dragging all the VCRs and video equipment too when it had become clear that I wasn't going to ever finish the project on my own.

 At this point, years had passed.
 I had invested hundreds of hours into experimenting with different settings.
 There were long gaps because it was a pain to drag out the VCR, hook it all up, and fiddle with sketchy Chinese device drivers.
 The cost of getting everything out and put away was about 30-40 minutes, so it only made sense on the weekends, when I had long blocks of free time to get into it.
-But it was a frustrating project, so it was easy to put off for months at a time.
+But the project often frustrated me, so I never wanted to do it on the weekend unless I was really bored or anxious to get rid of the tapes.

 I reconsidered using a digitization company.
 I still didn't like the idea of handing over my family's most intimate memories to strangers, but I felt like they'd be able to capture the footage at a higher quality than I could ever achieve by myself.

 And they did.
 The quality was .
-They also screwed up security so badly that anyone could access all of my data for months, but if you'd like to read that rant, I've buried it in a separate rant.

-TODO: Link to rant about EverPresent

 TODO: Show side by side of video quality

-* Try four with digitization company, EverPresent
-  * A long rant on EverPresent
-    * Gave me a hard drive when I specifically said I didn't want one
-    * Charged a different price than what I was quoted
-    * Published easily discoverable videos
-    * Gotta admit, quality was great
+{{<notice type="info">}}
+**A brief aside about EverPresent**

+The downside was that my fears about security were realized.
+All their plans require the customer to receive their files via cloud storage, so I opted against having them store a copy on any other physical media.
+But when I picked up my tapes, they had also copied my files to an external hard drive and wanted to charge me several hundred dollars for it.
+They also wanted to charge me a different fee for the digitization than we had agreed.
+They only relented after I showed them an email where the rep quoted me the price.

+When I looked at the instructions for accessing my files on cloud storage, I realized that the password was just duplicated from the URL.
+They published all their customers videos in a way that anyone could guess most of their customers' URLs.
+They were password protected, but the password matched the URL, so if you found a valid URL, you knew the password.

+I reported the issue to them, and they were polite and timely in their responses.
+They promised to remediate the issue within weeks, but then did nothing.
+I contacted them a couple months later to check on status, and they said that tehy decided against fixing the issue, but switched to a new password scheme.
+They said that they could tell from their Box.com logs that nobody was exploiting this issue in the wild (sidenote: I'm not sure that Box.com offers logging to verify this), so they just let existing customer URLs expire after six months and switched future customers to the more secure password scheme.
+They never shared details of their new password scheme with me except to say XXX.
+{{</notice>}}

 ## Part 2: Editing

 My experience with home videos is that 90% of the footage is boring, 8% is entertaining, and 2% is amazing.
 That means that after you digitize the tapes, there's still lots of work to do.

 My first pass at editing was to just use Adobe Premiere Elements.
 This is a great tool, and it's inexpensive.
 Critically important for this type of work is the zoom bar.
 You want to be able to zoom out to jump around a long clip but zoom in and jump forward and backwards frame-by-frame when you're cutting the end of a scene.

-Premiere also gives you a lot of control over the video output.
-When converting a video, you can generally trade between three variables: conversion time, file size, and quality.
-Conversion time didn't matter because I had years to get this done.
-File size mattered a little bit, but the highest priority for me was video quality.
-I didn't want to ever re-do the editing process, so I optimized for quality.
+TODO: Screenshot of Premiere

+### The downsides of Adobe Premiere

 The biggest problem with Premiere is that it requires a lot of starting and stopping.
+My process was:

+1. Open a raw capture file containing 30-120 minutes of video.
+1. Mark the boundaries of an individual clip.
+1. Export the clip.
+1. Wait 2-15 minutes for exporting to complete.
+1. Go back to (2) until the tape is complete.

-I'd open a 2-hour video, select the boundaries of the first clip, and then export it.
-But exporting took 2-30 minutes, depending on the length of the clip.
-It basically meant that I could only do it if I was constantly context-switching between that and some other task.
+The long waits meant that I could only do this work if I was constantly context-switching between that and some other task.

-In one of my many failed attempts, three stages later, I realized I was throwing away critical metadata at this stage.
-The first time I started editing with Premiere, I'd just save each file based on how I'd title the video, like `michael dancing to the radio.mp4`.
-When I reached the sharing stage, I realized that I'd lost the order of when the clips were recorded.
-For many of the clips, I couldn't even tell what year they were recorded.
-But if I had saved the
+When I reached the point of sharing the videos, I realized I had discarded critical metadata.
+I was just giving each clip a title like `michael dancing to the radio.mp4`.
+Later, when I wanted to make a web interface to share the videos, I realized there was a lot more information about the clips that I'd lost, such as when they were recorded and tags about the contents.
+I could add tags by just re-watching the videos, but figuring out the recording date meant going back to the raw footage where they came from and then deducing the time from the label there.

-Another huge issue is that fixing small errors is about as hard as doing everything again.
+One of the other fatal flaws of this workflow is that it's not easily reproducible.
+Fixing a small error is about as hard as doing the entire thing from scratch.
 For example, when I reached the sharing stage, I realized that I should have exported the video in a format that browsers can play natively.
-Because I didn't do that, I either had to re-do the tedious process of exporting hundreds of clips by hand or I had to degrade quality by transcoding the video to a different format.
+Because I didn't do that, I either had to re-do the tedious process of exporting hundreds of clips by hand or I had to degrade quality by transcoding the already-exported video to a different format.

 ### Robot-powered editing

 After an embarrassing number of hours doing everything by hand, I wondered if it was possible to automate this process.
 The advantage of dragging my feet so long on this project was that machine learning had time to catch up with me.
 Throughout the 2010s, machine learning was getting better and cheaper.
-I knew that no automated solution would get it perfect, but maybe it could do 80% of the work and I could fix the last 20%.
+I knew that no automated solution would get it perfect, but maybe it could do 80% of the work and I could fix the last 20% by hand.

 I experimented with a tool called pyscenedetect.
 It did indeed get about 80% of it right, but I realized that the amount of work I had to do verifying correctness was probably higher than the work of doing it all myself.

-So, pyscenedetect didn't work, but it did bring one of the most important realizations of this entire project.
+So, pyscenedetect didn't work, but it did bring one of the most important realizations of this entire project: CSVs can represent rich clip metadata.

 ### I remembered that I'm a programmer